zahiruldu/global.hackathon/README.md

 prizes!

 The purpose of this repo is two-fold:
-* for us to share share sample code with you
+* for us to share some sample code with you
 * for you to share your team details and eventually your final project code with us